PabloJMo/odin-recipes/README.md

 # odin-recipes

-Pagina web para probar mis habilidades de html, adquiridas en el proyecto Odin
+Pagina web para ejercitar mis habilidades en HTML, adquiridas en el proyecto Odin

+Introduction
+It’s time to practice all of the HTML knowledge you have acquired.
+In this project, you are going to build a basic recipe website.

+The website will consist of a main index page which will have links to a few recipes.